mozrin/MCL/readme.md

 ## Current Features

-Nirvana MVI is currently capable of parsing and executing a subset of common programming constructs.
+MCL is currently capable of parsing and executing a subset of common programming constructs.
 It processes source code in several distinct stages:

 ### 1. Lexical Analysis (Lexer)